 Let’s investigate further.

-We constated that in our example, there is a positive and a strong linear relationship between the age and blood pressure.
+We constated that in our example, there is a positive and strong linear relationship between age and blood pressure.
 However, how strong is that relationship?
 What is its strength?

-This is where correlation coefficient comes to answer this question.
+This is where the correlation coefficient comes to answer this question.

 When the correlation coefficient is closer to 1 it shows a strong positive relationship.
 When it is close to -1, there is a strong negative relationship.
 A value of 0 tells us that there is no relationship.